|

 the answer points more in the direction of

-possibly the most prolific and at the same time
+prolific and at the same time most controversial

-deadlines and avoid having to pay hefty printer's
+and avoid having to pay hefty printer's fines,

-fines, but not all artists were too happy with
+but not all artists were too happy with it.

 |